 Technology and good sleep hygiene usually don’t mix, and yet bedrooms are meccas for all the latest gadgets.
 It’s time to prioritize sleep and move a lot of that technology back into the living room.
 You may not realize it, but all those blinking lights can seriously interfere with your REM.
-After all, if you’re too tired to fully enjoy your gadgets, what’s the use in having them?
+After all, if you’re too tired to fully enjoy your gadgets, what’s the use of having them?

-Of course there are some forms of technology that are musts in the bedroom, such as CPAP machines for those with sleep apnea.
+Of course, there are some forms of technology that are musts in the bedroom, such as CPAP machines for those with sleep apnea.
 If you’re concerned about your sleep quality, talk with a sleep specialist and consider undergoing a sleep lab test.
 This will help you see exactly what your sleep triggers are and how to optimize your time between the sheets.
 However, consider ditching these items from the bedroom for good:

 Using the excuse that your phone doubles as an alarm clock isn’t good enough.
 In fact, according to Health Day your phone might be transmitting waves that are making you fat while you sleep.
 At the very least, it’s a distraction and many people are prone to scrolling through Facebook before going to sleep or as soon as they wake up.
 Indulge yourself with a traditional alarm clock with a pleasing tone instead.